 If the computer cannot boot, you cannot get any work done.
-In this scenario, what should we do if we a massive amount of important files in this dead PC?
-Now, if your Windows cannot boot, there is not need to be desperate.
+In this scenario, what should you do if there are massive important files in the dead PC?
 Here, we will show you how to effectively recover data when PC won't boot by using MiniTool Power Data Recovery.

 Part 1: How to Recover Data When PC Won't Boot

-About to lose your important data because your Windows computer won't boot?
+Have you ever lost any important data because your computer won't boot?

 In general, if you have backup files, you can easily and quickly get back the lost files when Windows won't boot.

-Top recommendation: Nowadays, experienced users usually back up their important files regularly incase of any accidents that might occur.
-Thus, if they lose important data, they can recover them from backup files quickly and easily.
-And, according to a survey, more and more users like to back up hard drive using MiniTool ShadowMaker to back up disk and restore computer once a disaster occurs, like system crash, hard drive failure, and more.
+Tip: According to a survey, more and more users like to back up hard drive using MiniTool ShadowMaker and restore their computer once a disaster occurs, like a system crash, hard drive failure, and more.

-MiniTool Power Data Recovery, a green, professional and read-only data recovery software developed by famous software development company based in Canada, is recommended here.
-By using this tool, you can effectively recover lost data after boot disk failure without affecting the original data.
+MiniTool Power Data Recovery, a green, safe, and read-only data recovery software developed by MiniTool Software Limited, is recommended here.
+By using this tool, you can effectively recover lost data after a boot disk failure without affecting the original data.

 Method 1: Create a MiniTool Bootable Media to Recover Data When PC Won't Boot